Thinking the unthinkable on NAFTA has traders doomsday prepping

 Granted, most analysts take a far more sanguine view.
 The median forecast among strategists tracked by Bloomberg is for both currencies to actually strengthen more than 4 percent each by the end of next year.
 The peso will probably gain to 18.3 per U.S. dollar from 19.15 now, while the loonie may advance to $1.22 from $1.27 (78.7 cents from 81.9 cents), according to the estimates.

 Yet the peso is particularly susceptible to jitters about NAFTA, a treaty in place for almost a quarter century that covers about $1-trillion in total U.S. trade with Canada and Mexico.
 On Aug.
-28, the day after President Donald Trump tweeted that NAFTAwas the "worst trade deal ever made," the peso dropped 1.4 per cent -- more than any other currency in the world.
+28, the day after President Donald Trump tweeted that NAFTA was the "worst trade deal ever made," the peso dropped 1.4 per cent -- more than any other currency in the world.
 It plummeted 8.7 per cent the week he was elected president.

 Here's what analysts are saying: